nehamarlady/surveyForm/README.md

-# surveyForm i sthe certification project of responsive web design free code camp
+# surveyForm is the certification project of responsive web design free code camp